atullanka/stat159-fall2016-project2/README.md

 **How to reproduce our project**:

 1. First clone our project.
-Open your terminal and type 'git clone https://github.com/atullanka/stat159-fall2016-project2.git'
+Open your terminal and type `git clone https://github.com/atullanka/stat159-fall2016-project2.git`

 2. Remove our most recent report which is inlcuded in repo.
-To do this type 'make clean'
+To do this type `make clean`

 3. Next, run the various scripts in order to have the most up to date data: NOT SURE THE ORDER OF COMMANDS

 4. Now you can generate the report!
-Type the command 'make report'
+Type the command `make report`

-5. And now you can run 'make slides' and generate the slides.
+5. And now you can run `make slides` and generate the slides.

-6. Finally if you want an interactive view of the different regression models you can run 'make shiny'
+6. Finally if you want an interactive view of the different regression models you can run `make shiny`
 	a.
-A command similar to 'Listening on http://127.0.0.1:6800' should show up.
+A command similar to `Listening on http://127.0.0.1:6800` should show up.

 	b.
 Copy the URL into a browser.

 	c.
 After you are done using the Slidy App type "ctrl +c" on terminal to exit R